The Lying Stones of Marrakech

 The Lying Stones of Marrakech (2000) is the ninth volume of collected essays by the Harvard paleontologist, Stephen Jay Gould.

-The essays were culled from his monthly column "The View of Life" in Natural History magazine, to which Gould contributed for 27 years.
-The book deals with themes familiar to Gould's writing: evolution and its teaching, science biography, probability, and iconoclasm.
+The essays were culled from his monthly column "The View of Life" in Natural History magazine, to which Gould contributed for nearly 30 years.
+The book addresses themes familiar to Gould's writing, including evolution and its teaching, science biography, probability, and iconoclasm.